programmatom/CryptSikyur-Archiver/README.txt

 - Syncronize two filesystems
 - Pack mode (like tar)
 - Dynamic pack mode - creates multi-segment archive supporting partial updates, suitable for synchronizing to a cloud storage
+    * Includes integration with Microsoft OneDrive and Google Drive
 - Encryption and integrity support for pack and dynamic pack modes Documentation and security analysis can be found in the program directory (Backup/Backup/*.rtf)